SchellmanCON is back! Join us for our virtual conference on March 6 & 7, 2025

 Per further instructions within the EO, NIST also published several other documents and guidance, including Security Measures for “EO-Critical Software” Use and the overarching NIST Security Software Framework.

 Meanwhile, the order also required that the Cybersecurity Infrastructure and Security Agency (CISA) ensure software producers self-attest to the requirements.
-That form to do so has since been published in draft, and companies will be expected to sign off on their software security beginning later this year (in 2023).
+Now that the form has been finalized, it remains based on the NIST SSDF.

-That’s why we decided to leverage our cybersecurity expertise and combine it with our customized methodology to yield what we now offer what we call our Software Security Assessment (S3A) Service.
-Using the reporting structure provided by CISA, Schellman—as one of the first authorized FedRAMP 3PAOs—can assess the controls and provide a complementary report alongside the attestation.
+Schellman leverages our cybersecurity expertise and combines it with our customized methodology to yield what we now offer what we call our Software Security Assessment (S3A) Service.
+Using the reporting structure provided by CISA, Schellman—as one of the first authorized FedRAMP 3PAOs—can assess the controls and provide a complementary report alongside your attestation form.

-Specifically designed to address the intricacies of software security, our approach during an S3A starts with our testing of your implementation of the minimum attestation requirements as outlined in EO 14028 subsection (4)(e) along with the broader requirements of NIST 800-218.
+Specifically designed to address the intricacies of software security, our approach during an S3A starts with our testing of your implementation of the minimum attestation requirements as outlined in EO 14028 subsection (4)(e), CISA Attestation form requirements, and the broader requirements of NIST 800-218.

-We test against the specific requirements as set forth in the NIST SSDF.
+We test against the specific requirements as outlined in the NIST SSDF.
 Areas of review include but are not limited to:

 • Software development lifecycle (SDLC) processes